Friday, October 25, 2024 to Saturday, October 26, 2024

 - Filipino Pragmatics: Naonori Nagaya (University of Tokyo)

-- Filipino Language Teaching: Jayson Parba (University of Hawaii, Manoa)
+- Filipino Language Teaching: Jayson Parba (University of Hawai'i at Mānoa)

-- Discussant: Junko Mori (University of Wisconsin - Madison)
+- Discussant: Junko Mori (University of Wisconsin-Madison)

 3:30pm – 4:15pm: Open Discussion